 ENTAMOEBA HISTOLYTICA – this is the most pathogenic amoeba for humans.
 It comes from contaminated water and foodstuffs and is spread through the anal – oral route.
-The infection causes bloody stools, diarrhea, and abdominal pain.
+The infection causes bloody stools, diarrhoea, and abdominal pain.
 They also affect the lungs and the brain.
 It usually takes 1-4 weeks for symptoms to show after becoming infected.
 The symptoms include loose stools, stomach pain and stomach cramping.

 ACANTHAMOEBA – can enter the skin through a cut, wound, or through the nostrils.
 Once inside the body, amebas can travel to the lungs and through the bloodstream to other parts of the body, especially the central nervous system (brain and spinal cord).

 CYCLOSPORIASIS – First case reported in 1979 – it is now found worldwide.
-Symptoms include watery, explosive diarrhea, loss of appetite, weight loss, bloating, gas, cramps, nausea, vomiting, muscle aches, low-grade fever and fatigue.
+Symptoms include watery, explosive diarrhoea, loss of appetite, weight loss, bloating, gas, cramps, nausea, vomiting, muscle aches, low-grade fever and fatigue.
 Symptoms show about one week after becoming infected and can last for days to months in cycles.

 DIENTAMOEBA FRAGILIS – this parasite lives in the large intestines – it is found worldwide.
-Symptoms include diarrhea, stomach pain and cramping, loss of appetite, weight loss, nausea and fatigue.
+Symptoms include diarrhoea, stomach pain and cramping, loss of appetite, weight loss, nausea and fatigue.
 This parasite infection stays in the large intestine – it does not spread to other parts of the body.

 THE NEMATODES (ROUNDWORMS)